 After the journey, the idols remain in the chariot

 After reaching Jagannath, all the idols remain in the chariot.
-The temple gates for the deities are opened the next day on Ekadashi.
-After this, after taking a duly bath, the deity is re-established in the midst of chanting.
+The temple gates for the deities are opened on the following day, which is known as Ekadashi, After this, after taking a duly bath, the deity is re-established in the midst of chanting.

 Post a Comment